bids-standard/bids-specification/src/appendices/hed.md

 Another tagging strategy is to annotate individual events directly by including a `HED` column in the `events.tsv` file.
-This approach is necessary when each event has annotations that are unique and do not fit into a standard set of patterns.
+This approach is necessary when each event has annotations that are unique and do not fit into a standard set of patterns, such as during manual annotation of artifacts or signal features.

-Some acquisition or presentation software systems directly write annotations during the experiment, and these MAY also be placed in the `HED` column of the `events.tsv` file.
+Some acquisition or presentation software systems may produce individual annotations for each event during the experiment.
+These individualized annotations may be placed into the `HED` column of the `events.tsv` file when the data is converted into BIDS format.

-Dedicated HED tools that assemble the full annotation for events treat MUST not distinguish between HED annotations extracted from `_events.json` sidecars and those appearing in the `HED` column of `_events.tsv` files.
+Dedicated HED tools that assemble the full annotation for events MUST not distinguish between HED annotations extracted from `events.json` sidecars and those appearing in the `HED` column of `events.tsv` files.
 The HED strings from all sources are concatenated to form the final event annotations.

 Annotations placed in sidecars are the RECOMMENDED way to annotate data using HED.
-These annnotations are preferred to those placed directly in the `HED` column, because they are simpler, more compact, more easily edited, and less prone to inconsistencies.
+These annotations are preferred to those placed directly in the `HED` column, because they are simpler, more compact, more easily edited, and less prone to inconsistencies.